yunguan-wang/SPROD/README.md

                         Type of feature extracted. combination from {'spot', 'block'} and {'intensity', 'texture'} with '_' as delimiter.
 Only relevant if the input dataset contains an matching tif image. (default: spot_intensity)
   --warm_start, -ws
-                        Toggle for warm start, which will skip all preprocessing steps including feature extraction and patch-making. (default: False)
+                        Toggle for warm start, which will skip all preprocessing steps in feature extraction and batch mode prep. (default: False)
-  --num_of_patches, -pn
-                        Number of subsampled patches.
-Only works when --input_type is patches. (default: 10) --num_of_batches, -pb
+  --num_of_batches, -pb
                         How many times subsampling is ran.
-Only works when --input_type is patches. (default: 10) -ci, --img_type
+Only works when --input_type is batch. (default: 10) -ci, --img_type
                         Input image type. {'he', 'if'}.
 The 'if' mode is only tested on Visium-assocaited data. (default: he)
 ```

 A few additional notes for the parameters:

-`--type` or `-y` : For small datasets with a few thousands spots, this should be set to `single`, while for larger datasets with tens of thousands of spots, this should be set to `patches` to let Sprod run on subsampled patches in parallell to avoid memory problems.
+`--type` or `-y` : For small datasets with a few thousands spots, this should be set to `single`, while for larger datasets with tens of thousands of spots, this should be set to `batch` to let Sprod run on subsamples in parallell to avoid memory problems.

 `--warm_start` or `-ws` : This is helpful if image features were extracted in a previous run and a new run is desired with new parameter sets only for the denoising steps.
 Sprod will automatically look for the needed files in the input directory.